siemens/dtasm/README.md

 ```
 builds _dtasmtime_, the Rust command-line example and the Rust double pendulum module.
 You can execute the module by running `make run-rs` afterwards.

 The same can be done for the C/C++ API and double pendulum simulator by running `make cpp` followed by `make run-c`.
+Finally, some examples using _dtasm3_ can be run with `make run-dtasm3`.

 # License
 This project is released under the [MIT License](LICENSE).